 Communicate

 Depression can drain your energy levels to the point where you feel too tired to talk or even be around a person.
-It can also leave you thinking that you are undeserving of anything good, including a relationship.
+It can also leave you thinking that you're undeserving of anything good, including a relationship.
 These feelings may be causing you to withdraw, but any distance between you and your partner, or other family members and friends, can leave you feeling worse.

 Put together a plan

 Also, decide how you want to communicate going forward.
-Try to remain open and honest so that you both continue to understand how each other are thinking and feeling.
+Try to remain open and honest so you both continue to understand how each other are thinking and feeling.

 Look after yourself

-10 minute meditation for depression
+10-minute meditation for depression

-Written and narrated by Priory Therapist Adele Burdon-Bailey, take 10 minutes from your day to ease symptoms of depression with this guided meditation.
+Written and narrated by Priory Therapist, Adele Burdon-Bailey, take 10 minutes from your day to ease symptoms of depression with this guided meditation.

 Supporting a partner with depression